Program Category: MA Programs

 - one transcript per school attended showing courses and grades

-- a statement of academic purpose emphasizing academic goals, anticipated program of study, and expected impact on career
+- a statement of academic purpose emphasizing academic goals, anticipated program of study, and expected impact on career (no more than 1,000 words)

 - three letters of recommendation.
 Letters of recommendation should come from persons such as professors who have direct knowledge of the applicant’s academic background and abilities.
 No more than one letter should be submitted from supervisors or colleagues at an applicant’s place of employment.
 Applicants who have been away from formal studies for some years should consult the program’s website for further details.